DamonFool/MyBlog/openjdk/performance/monte_carlo-perf-drop.md

 The final fix is [here](http://hg.openjdk.java.net/jdk/jdk/rev/1abca1170080).

 ## Testing
-- Running scimark.monte_carlo on jdk/x64 with -XX:-TieredCompilation for about 5000 times, no performance drop;
+- Running scimark.monte_carlo on jdk/x64 with `-XX:-TieredCompilation` for about 5000 times, no performance drop;
-  Also on jdk8u/mips64 with -XX:-TieredCompilation, no performance drop
+  Also on jdk8u/mips64 with `-XX:-TieredCompilation`, no performance drop
-- Running make test TEST="micro" on jdk/x64, no performance regression
+- Running `make test TEST="micro"` on jdk/x64, no performance regression
-- Running SPECjvm2008 on jdk8u/x64 with -XX:-TieredCompilation, no performance regression
+- Running SPECjvm2008 on jdk8u/x64 with `-XX:-TieredCompilation`, no performance regression